How to withdraw the money you earned with FBS?

 In most impulses, the fifth of the Elliott waves extends beyond the extremum of the third wave, but sometimes the fifth wave may not reach the end of the third wave.
 This phenomenon is called truncation or truncated wave.
 In other words, sometimes a fifth wave could be weak and end without reaching the end of the third wave.
-A situation like this calls a 'truncation', which we could face at the fifth wave of an impulse or ending diagonal.
-It's pretty rare if even possible to have a truncation in a position of the fifth wave of a leading diagonal.
-Usually, a truncation happens after a really strong third wave.
+A situation like this can occur at the fifth wave of an impulse or ending diagonal.
+It is rare if even possible to have a truncated fifth wave of a leading diagonal.
+Usually, a truncation happens after a strong third wave.
 You can track the movements of different types of waves on the trading platforms.

-As you can see on the chart below, there’s an upward impulse in wave ((i)) with a huge extension in wave (iii).
-Wave (iv) finished as a flat pattern (we’re going to examine it in the next articles).
-There’s also a five-wave price movement from the ending point of wave (iv), which followed by a decline.
+As you can see on the chart below, there is an upward impulse in wave ((i)) with a huge extension in wave (iii).
+Wave (iv) finished as a flat pattern (we are going to examine it in the next articles).
+There is also a five-wave price movement from the ending point of wave (iv), which is followed by a decline.
 Thus, the fifth wave of wave ((i)) has turned out to be truncated.

 How to recognize truncation

-It’s quite challenging to recognize a truncation in the real-time wave counting, so there’re some tips:
+It is quite challenging to recognize a truncation in the real-time wave counting, so here are some tips:

-- In most cases a truncation forms in impulses with huge third waves, so if we come to the conclusion that if there's such a case, we should watch out for a possibility to have a failure in the fifth wave.
+1. In most cases, a truncation forms in impulses with huge third waves.
+Thus, in such a case, we should watch out for a possibility of a failure in the fifth wave.

-- As we can see on the next chart, sometimes we could face a truncation even if the third wave isn't huge.
-Here Wave ((3)) is little more than wave ((1)), but wave ((5)) couldn't break the low of the third wave.
+3. As we can see on the chart below, sometimes we could face a truncation even if the third wave is not huge.
+Here wave ((3)) is little more than wave ((1)), but wave ((5)) could not break the low of the third wave.
 Such a case usually happens when a larger trend is running out of steam.
-Just to be very clear, it's so risky to try identifying a truncation in the real time, so we could assume that only when a five-wave price movement forms in the opposite direction.
+Just to be clear, it is very risky to try identifying a truncation in real time, so we could only assume that when a five-wave price movement forms in the opposite direction.

-- Let's move to an example below, which shows a situation with a small truncation.
+4. Let us move to the next example, which shows a situation with a small truncation.
 The high of wave ((v)) is narrowly lower than the ending point of wave ((iii)).
-A five-wave decline arrives afterwards, which confirmed that the truncation has taken place.
-Pay attention to the fact that wave ((iii)) was so long, which pointed to a possibility to have a truncation.
+A five-wave decline arrives afterwards, which confirms that the truncation has taken place.
+Pay attention to the fact that wave ((iii)) was long, which pointed to a possibility of a truncation.

-- Also, the fifth wave of an ending diagonal pattern could be truncated as well.
-As you probably already know, in most cases ending diagonals consists from zigzags, so the truncated fifth wave of this pattern could form like a zigzag, not a five-wave price movement like in impulses.
-It's common to have a truncation in expanding ending diagonals because there's the same logic like in impulse waves.
-The third wave of an expanded diagonal usually longer than the first wave, so the market is exhausted and the fifth wave simply doesn't have enough strength to reach the ending point of the third wave.
+5. Also, the fifth wave of an ending diagonal pattern could be truncated as well.
+As you probably already know, in most cases ending diagonals consist of zigzags, so the truncated fifth wave of this pattern could form like a zigzag, not a five-wave price movement like in impulses.
+It is common to have a truncation in expanding ending diagonals because there is the same logic as in impulse waves.
+The third wave of an expanded diagonal is usually longer than the first wave, so the market is exhausted and the fifth wave simply does not have enough strength to reach the ending point of the third wave.

-- There's another tip to recognize a truncation in expanding diagonals.
+6. There is another tip to recognize a truncation in expanding diagonals.
 Because of the fifth wave supposed to be a zigzag, wave C of this pattern could be an ending diagonal.
-Thus, if the ending point of a diagonal in wave C of the fifth wave doesn't reach the extremum of the third wave, there's a reasonable chance to have a truncation.
+Thus, if the ending point of a diagonal in wave C of the fifth wave does not reach the extremum of the third wave, there is a reasonable chance to have a truncation.
 An example of this situation is on the chart below.
-There's a pullback from the diagonal's upper side, which led to a massive bearish rally.
+There is a pullback from the diagonal's upper side, which led to a massive bearish rally.

-According to the Elliott method, the fifth wave of impulses and ending diagonals could be truncated, but it doesn't affect the shape of the fifth truncated Elliott wave is not affected.
-In impulse waves, the truncation is formed as an impulse or diagonal in impulses or like a zigzag in diagonals.
+According to the Elliott method, the fifth wave of impulses or ending diagonals can be truncated.
+The form of the fifth truncated Elliott wave is not affected.
+In impulse waves, the truncation is formed as an impulse or diagonal, and in diagonal waves as a zigzag.
 A truncation in the fifth wave of leading diagonal is extremely rare.
-Confirmation of truncation is a five-wave price movement in the opposite direction.
+Five-wave price movement in the opposite direction confirms the truncation.

 Other articles in this section